 You can estimate how many rental properties you might need to retire with several formulas, but these will vary with everyone depending on your aims and lifestyle.

-There isn’t any single formula that can work out how many rental properties you might need, as well as the ideal portfolio you will need to retire with.
+There isn’t any single formula that can work out how many rental properties you might need and the ideal portfolio you will need to retire with.

-Bear in mind that all of the advice given below needs to be considered alongside your present living situation, current market, where you live, and other significant factors.
+Remember that all the advice below needs to be considered alongside your present living situation, current market, where you live, and other significant factors.

 Despite this, you can still estimate and get a rough idea of how many rental properties you should aim to own.